statox/VimRegexConverter/README.md

 **This is a work in progress**

 The plugin still need some work to handle all of the characters needed in each mode.
+Feel free to make a pull request or to contact me if you want to give some help.